sous-chefs/memcached/README.md

 #### Actions

+- :start: Starts (and installs) an instance of memcached
-- :add: Add a new instance
+- :stop: Stops an instance of memcached
+- :enable: Enabled (and installs) an instance of memcached to run at boot
-- :remove: Remove an existing instance
+- :restart: Restarts an instance of memcached

 #### Properties